Albert Paley: Jewelry

-Gates & Functional Objects
+Gates and functional objects

 During his last year in the Philadelphia area, Paley began experimenting with metal again, specifically forging iron.
 He and Lechtzin pulled together a small workshop for forging in the garage of Lechtzin's home, and spent the summer of 1969 reading about forging and learning how to work with different tools.

 Paley's big breakthrough was in 1973, when he was awarded a commission from the Smithsonian to design the portal gates for the Renwick Gallery in Washington, D.C.
 In order to build the gates, Paley found a space to rent and filled it with machinery.
 He hired a past student, Richard Palmer, as a full-time assistant, and they spent a year creating the famous Portal Gates for the Renwick.